 On July 1, 2012 this system was converted from a private utility to a Regional District owned and operated service.

 Annual Drinking Water Information

-Size and number of connections
+Size and Number of Connections

 The system includes a 275,720 litre concrete reservoir constructed in 2007.
-As the source water is low-turbidity well water, cleaning is not expected to be required for several more years.

-The distribution system consists of new 150mm diameter PVC mains.
+The distribution system consists of 150mm diameter PVC mains.
 Dead-end mains in cul-de-sacs are 100mm diameter.
 100mm diameter lines reduce the opportunity for stagnation of water in the mains.
 All dead-ends are equipped with stand pipes to allow flushing of the distribution lines.

 Plans for Future Upgrades

 The content on this page was last updated May 4 2023 at 7:32 AM